abusaeed2433/JavaInREADME/theobjectclass/part2/README.md

   - `x = y`,(Assigning `y` into `x`)
     - Copy reference of `y` into `x`,
     - Doesn't copy the content of the object that `y` refers to,
-- For cloning , you must implement `Clonable` interface to your class.
+- For cloning , you must implement `Cloneable` interface to your class.
 Why?
 See `Marker interface` in interface section,
 - `clone()` method in `Object` class is as follows:
   ```
   protected Object clone() throws CloneNotSupportedException